A new year is upon us and like previous years, many decide to embrace new beginnings and start the year with a search for a new job.

 You’ll be pleased to know that the first quarter of a new year is an excellent time to look for your next opportunity.
 Lots of businesses have a refreshed strategy and goals and decide to expand their team and recruit to implement them.

-With this in mind, here are six things you can do to find and secure that new job you’ve been waiting for in 2022.
+With this in mind, here are six things you can do to find and secure that new job you’ve been waiting for last year.

 Get clued up on your sector knowledge and jargon

 If you keep up to date with sector news, you’ve probably noticed that terminology changes all the time.
 Do your research to find out which new terms relate to your skillsets and use these to describe yourself and show you understand the industry.